Teaching Online: ENGAGEExplore practical pedagogical strategies and educational technologies for teaching online. Some may be tied to specific tools.

 (Read Time: ~4 Minutes)

+In any environment, but especially as most faculty continue to operate remotely, students need to feel confident that there’s an expert personally guiding their educational experience.
 As you get ready to welcome students to your online course, it is helpful to think through the practical teaching strategies and tools that exist to help you engage your students in online learning.
 Although you likely already have designed your major assignments, you can often foster or leverage opportunities for students to engage with the material, and with each other as they discuss ideas, practice skills, or reflect on learning.

 Shared & Individual Opportunities